craigh411/suggestion-box/README.md

 results(results) | Sets the value of the results option | Yes ajaxError(error) | Sets the ajaxError option | Yes
 ajaxSuccess(success) | Sets the ajaxSuccess option | Yes
-selectedUrl() | Returns the url of the selected suggestion | No selectedSuggestion() | Returns the selected suggestion text | No position() | Returns the zero based list position of the selected suggestion | No destroy() | Destroys the suggestion box | No
+onClick(function) | Overrides the default click event with your own custom click event, also applies to enter key | Yes onShow(function) | Action to perform when the suggestion box is displayed | Yes onHide(function) | Action to perform when the suggestion box is hidden | Yes selectedUrl() | Returns the url of the selected suggestion | No selectedSuggestion() | Returns the selected suggestion text | No position() | Returns the zero based list position of the selected suggestion | No reservedKey(event) | Returns true if the given key event is a navigation key | No scrollable(scrollable) | Set to true if you want to include scrollbars when the height has been set. | Yes height(height) | Sets the height of the suggestion box (expects integer).
+See scrollable option above to add scrollbars. | Yes destroy() | Destroys the suggestion box | No

 ### Styling the Suggestion Box